 Introduction

-The aim of this report is to explain how microcontrollers, mainly Arduino and STM32 L series can be controlled using C and how data is read using serial ports using different Python libraries.
+The aim of this report is to explain how microcontrollers can be controlled using C and Python, and how data is read using serial ports using different Python libraries.
 The major motivations behind using different components and programming languages are also shared in this report.
-Moreover, this report can help an absolute beginner to understand the fundamentals of using Python to control microcontrollers.
-A review of different Python tools and environment along with their installation procedure is also included.
+Moreover, this report can help understand the fundamentals of programming Python to control microcontrollers.
+A review of some Python tools and environments, along with their installation procedure is also included.

-Look Great Every Time

-Need a heading?
-On the Home tab, in the Styles gallery, just click the heading style you want.

-Notice other styles in that gallery as well, such as for a quote or a numbered list like this one.

-For best results when selecting text to copy or edit, don’t include space to the right of the characters in your selection.

-Heading 3

-This style is called List Bullet.

-Use this Quote style to call out a direct quote or just to highlight a key point.